 Kennewick is a larger medium-sized city located in the state of Washington.
 With a population of 84,347 people and 15 constituent neighborhoods, Kennewick is the 13th largest community in Washington.

-Kennewick is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Kennewick isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kennewick are a mix of both white- and blue-collar jobs.
 Overall, Kennewick is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Kennewick who work in office and administrative support (10.85%), management occupations (9.12%), and sales jobs (9.12%).

 The overall education level of Kennewick is somewhat higher than in the average US city of 21.84%: 25.62% of adults 25 and older in the city have at least a bachelor's degree.